3kwa/cherrypy-dotcloud/README.rst

     state: running
     type: redis

-But we know better than to hard code such things ...
+But we know better than to hard code such things (by the way this are not the real values, we borrowed the output from the dotCloud_ Redis_ doc_ ).

 dotCloud environment
 --------------------